Walking for 15 minutes after a meal may provide the best benefit

 Those with prediabetes have a higher risk of developing diabetes within five years.
 Prediabetes is a risk factor for Type 2 diabetes, heart disease and stroke.

 Studies have shown that people with prediabetes who lose a modest amount of weight (five to seven percent) and are physically active at least 150 minutes a week can prevent or delay the onset of Type 2 diabetes.
-The 150 minutes can be broken into various segments, 30 minutes five days a week or even two 15 minute periods twice a day for five days.
-Based on the recent research results, three 15 minute periods after meals may have the highest benefit.
-Post meal walking was significantly (P < 0.01) more effective than 45 min of sustained morning or afternoon walking in lowering post dinner glucose between the control and experimental day.
-Additional information on this research can be found through the American Diabetes Association.
+The 150 minutes can be broken into various segments, 30 minutes five days a week or even two 15-minute periods twice a day for five days.
+Blood sugar levels increase after eating and are at their highest levels 30 to 90 minutes after a meal, according to the Cleveland Clinic.
+Physical activity is good for lowering blood sugar levels and a short walk after eating decreases how high blood glucose levels spike and helps to keep insulin levels balanced.

 How can you fit in 15 minutes of physical activity after each meal?
 Suggestions to accomplish this goal include:

-• Keeping your walking shoes at work or in sight at home.
+- Keep your walking shoes at work or at home.

-• Schedule these 15 minute walks into your calendar.
+- Schedule 15-minute walks into your calendar.
 Set a timer or alarm on your phone or watch to remind you.

-• Schedule these 15 minute walks with a co-worker, friend or family member.
+- Schedule 15-minute walks with a co-worker, friend or family member.